Who Is Affected By Rosacea?

 Additionally, rosacea patients are strongly urged to apply sunscreen when outside to protect the skin.
 The most effective sunscreens have a sun protection factor (SPF) of at least 30 as well as ingredients that block both ultraviolet A (UVA) and ultraviolet B (UVB) rays.

-When your rosacea flares up, a dermatologist at Advanced Dermatology & Skin Cancer Center will likely prescribe oral antibiotics and topical medications to mitigate the symptoms.
+When your rosacea flares up, a dermatologist at Advanced Dermatology and Skin Cancer Center will likely prescribe oral antibiotics and topical medications to mitigate the symptoms.
 During remission periods, you may only need to apply topical treatments.
 For more severe cases, though, medical devices such as vascular lasers may be used to remove visible blood vessels and reduce excessive redness.
-To learn which treatments are right for you, please consult our dermatologists in Boardman, OH.
+To learn which treatments are right for you, please consult our dermatologists in Boardman and Howland, OH.